 The Reset of the Four Year ACA Transitional Period

-On day one I would reset the four year transition period.
-This would mean postponing the implementation of the cap on subsidy increases from 2018 to 2022 so that premiums for those with Marketplace subsidies do not increase substantially each year.
-In 2018 the government subsidy increase will be capped at the increase in the Consumer Price Index so the subsidized enrollee will be forced to pay the difference between the trend (maybe 12%) and CPI (say 3%) which comes to 9% of the new premium.
-If the new premium for 2018 was $5,000 per year then the increase in enrollee cost would be ($5,000 x 9% or) $450 for the year.
+On day one, I would reset the four-year transition period.
+This would mean postponing the implementation of the cap on subsidy increases from 2018 to 2022 so that premiums for those with Marketplace subsidies do not increase each year substantially.
+In 2018 the government subsidy increase will be capped at the increase in the Consumer Price Index, so the subsidized enrollee will be forced to pay the difference between the trend (maybe 12%) and CPI (say 3%), which comes to 9% of the new premium.
+If the new premium for 2018 were $5,000 per year, then the increase in enrollee cost would be ($5,000 x 9% or) $450 for the year.
 Add another $450 in 2019 that would mean the enrollee would have to pay an additional $900 per year.
-Very soon these costs would be unaffordable for most individuals.
+Very soon, these costs would be unaffordable for most individuals.
 The restart would keep the enrollee premium contribution at the original low levels for the new reset transition period while the cost-saving programs are implemented.

-Reinsurance (or high risk pools) would need to be set up again to lessen the high cost of individual coverage in the Marketplaces.
+Reinsurance (or high-risk pools) would need to be set up again to lessen the high cost of individual coverage in the Marketplaces.
 There would need to be the reinstatement of the Reinsurance Fee on commercial policies, mainly employer policies that cover its employees.
-This was not at all popular when it started as employers complained loudly how ACA was increasing its costs so much.
-I saw examples where employers saw their cost of $400 per person be increased to $425 per person so they switched to a self-insured plan that cost $450 per person so they did not have to pay the fees.
+This was not at all popular when it started as employers complained loudly about how ACA was increasing its costs so much.
+I saw examples where employers saw their cost of $400 per person be increased to $425 per person, so they switched to a self-insured plan that cost $450 per person, so they did not have to pay the fees.
 Yes, they ended up paying more for health care coverage because they did not want to pay the fees.
-Implementation of the reinsurance or high risk pool fee would again be controversial but necessary unless the government was willing to put up the cost.
+Implementation of the reinsurance or high-risk pool fee would again be controversial but necessary unless the government was willing to put up the cost.